AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments.md

 >[!NOTE]
 >
 >AEM also supports the translation of fragment content.
-See Creating Translation Projects for Content Fragments for further information.

 <!--
 >[!NOTE]